tom-f-oconnell/ChemSpiPy/docs/guide/install.rst

 The setup.py command will install ChemSpiPy in your `site-packages` folder so it is automatically available to all your python scripts.

-Option 4: Clone the repository
+Option 4: Clone the Repository
 ------------------------------

 The latest development version of ChemSpiPy is always `available on GitHub`_.
 This version is not guaranteed to be